Toronto2022/Galina-Grigoryan-StarPlanner-client/README.md

   -Custom Star Wars Avatars for Profiles: Allows users to choose a Star Wars character as their profile avatar from a dropdown of pre-defined characters.
   -Daily Star Wars Quotes: A daily Star Wars quote displayed on the homepage or at the top of the to-do list, selected randomly each day.
   -Task Prioritization: Enable users to set priority levels for tasks (e.g., High, Medium, Low) and sort tasks based on priority.
-  -Dark Mode: Implement a Dark Mode for the application, inspired by the Dark Side of the Force, to reduce eye strain and offer a visually appealing alternative.
   -Simple Authentication: Implement simple login/logout functionality for user authentication, using local storage to remember the user's session.

 ## Implementation